 The organization is a founding member of the NBIA Alliance, a group of NBIA lay advocacy groups around the world whose goal is to educate and raise awareness about NBIA disorders and to encourage new groups to form in other countries.
 We created a community at www.RareConnect.org to increase awareness and outreach.

-We have contracted with Dr. Susan Hayflick at the Oregon Health & Science University to perform work on two projects.
-One is to develop a gene therapy mouse model for PKAN at a cost of $22,800; the other is for phenotyping the PKAN mouse for $119,993.
+We have contracted with Dr. Susan Hayflick at the Oregon Health & Science University to perform work on phenotyping the PKAN mouse for $119,993.
 The organization has also contracted with a company in Australia to provide the mice necessary for the phenotyping, a 12-to-18-month process costing $50,575.

 We helped organize the two Scientific Workshops on NBIA in 2000 and 2005.
 They brought together researchers for the first time to discuss NBIA.
+In 2009-10 when the Hayflick Lab at Oregon Health & Science University lost its NIH funding, our organization raised $250,000 in bridge funding to help keep the lab open until other funding was available.
 We also participated in the 2010 and 2012 NA/NBIA Symposiums which are helping to further research into both NBIA and Neuroacanthocytosis (NA).

 We are among 13 partners in the European Union grant called Treat Iron-Related Childhood-Onset Neurodegeneration (TIRCON).
 Nine of the partners are research institutions; one a pharmaceutical company, another a small private non-profit research company and a NBIA German lay advocacy group.
 The grant is financing a clinical trial of deferiprone as an iron chelator, creating a research registry and studying the role of pantethine in NBIA.